 Grace, who's living with Pitt-Hopkins syndrome, wishes for a trike to explore the outdoors.
-Can you donate a specialised trike to make Grace's wish come true?
+We were asking for an offer of a trike for Grace's wish but we did not receive an offer that would be right for Grace, therefore we are now hoping to fully fundraising her wish.
+Can you donate and help make Grace's wish come true?

 Seventeen-year-old Grace lives in Somerset with her parents.
 She has a neurological disease called Pitt-Hopkins.